-- Press 👅 to set Fixed dialling on. - To add new numbers to the Fixed dialling list, select Options

-→ New contact or Add from Contacts.
+To add new numbers to the Fixed dialling list, select Options → New contact or Add from Contacts.

-Closed user group (network service) - You can specify a group of people whom you can call and who can call you.
+Closed user group (Network Service) - You can specify a group of people to whom you can call and who can call you.
 For more information, contact your network operator or service provider.
 Select: Default to activate the default group agreed on with the network operator, On if you want to use another group (you need to know the group index number), or Off.

-When security features that restrict calls are in use (such as call barring, closed user group and fixed dialing) calls still may be possible to the official emergency number programmed into your device.
+When calls are limited to closed user groups, calls still may be possible to the official emergency number programmed into your device.

-Confirm SIM services (network service) - To set the phone to display confirmation messages when you are using a SIM card service.
+Confirm SIM services (Network Service) - To set the phone to display confirmation messages when you are using a SIM card service.